 With an average of 152 sunny days per year, which mostly occur during the summer months, many locals are prone to feeling a mental and emotional funk during winter.
 While more severe cases may be referred to as Seasonal Affective Disorder (SAD), almost everyone feels the effects of the dark days to some degree so you are not alone!

-So with the dreary days approaching, we are sharing our guide to ways to brighten your mood this winter season:
+Also, with the dreary days approaching, here is a guide to ways that can brighten your mood this winter season:

 - Create Something